Download China between 1900 and 1947 Worksheets

 After the Rebellion

+- When the Qing dynasty fell in 1911, warlords controlled different parts of China.
 Revolutionary leaders soon emerged from the rubble that was China.
-Some are discussed below.

-When the Chinese Revolution happened in 1911, Sun was in America, and the Manchu dynasty was overthrown.
+- When the Chinese Revolution happened in 1911, Sun Yat-sen was in America, and the Manchu dynasty was overthrown.
 He quickly returned to China and was elected President of the United Provinces of China in January 1913 by an assembly in Nanking.
-He resigned in an attempt to make rival factions come together for the sake of the nation but this failed as China was now being run by warlords.
+He resigned in an attempt to make rival factions come together for the sake of the nation, but this failed, as China was now being run by warlords.

-In 1922, Sun Yat accepted the beliefs of the Guomindang so that they would be accepted by the Chinese Communist Party founded in 1921.
+- In 1922, Sun Yat-sen accepted the beliefs of the Guomindang so that they would be accepted by the Chinese Communist Party, which was founded in 1921.
 As a result, he got assistance from Russia and helped set up an effective structure for the Guomindang in Canton.
 He created a system of local Guomindang cells all over southern China so that the party would be more disciplined.

-A natural successor to Yat and politically central, he was a leader of the Guomindang, and this helped him to be considered as Yat’s successor.
-In 1926 he consolidated his place when he went in search of the warlords of China.
+- Chiang Kai-shek was a leader of the Guomindang, and this helped him be considered as Sun Yat-sen’s successor.
+In 1926, he solidified his reputation when he went in search of the warlords of China.

-In September 1928, a law was passed that gave Chiang dictatorial powers over China.
+- In September of 1928, a law was passed that gave Chiang Kai-shek dictatorial powers over China.
 Chiang was appointed president but did not have a hold over the whole nation because of its vast size and the fact that his army could not be in all parts of the nation at all times.
-In 1931 there was a Japanese invasion of Manchuria and the eventual attack on China in 1937.
+In 1931, there was a Japanese invasion of Manchuria and an eventual attack on China in 1937.

 - Mao Zedong

-Mao Zedong was born in 1893 and died in 1976.
-He is considered to be the father of Communist China and alongside Sun Yat and Chiang Ka, played a fundamental part in China.
+- Mao Zedong was born in 1893 and died in 1976.
+He is considered to be the father of Communist China.
+Alongside Sun Yat-sen and Chiang Kai-shek, he played a fundamental part in China.

 The Long March

-This was a march that occurred in the autumn of 1933 and ended up saving Mao Zedong and the communist party Guomindang.
-The Long March came about when the Chinese Communists had to flee an attack ordered by Chiang Kai.
+- This was a march that occurred in the autumn of 1933 and ended up saving Mao Zedong and the Communist Party.
+The Long March came about when the Chinese Communists had to flee an attack ordered by Chiang Kai-shek.
 The Red Army was an entity that Mao created, and it turned out to be his lifeline during the Long March.
 Without it, the Chinese Communist Party would have collapsed in the late 1920s and 1930s.

-This war started in July 1937 when Japan claimed that they were attacked by Chinese troops at the Marco Polo Bridge near Beijing.
-They launched a full-scale invasion of China and used the already-conquered Manchuria as a launching base for their army.
-The Chinese organised resistance but they were up against a formidable enemy and China’s most important port, Shanghai and Chiang Kai capital, Nanking, fell in December 1937.
+- This war began in July of 1937.
+Japan claimed Chinese troops attacked at the Marco Polo Bridge near Beijing.
+They launched a full-scale invasion of China, using the already-conquered Manchuria as a launching base for their army.
+The Chinese put up a fight, but they were up against a formidable enemy.
+China’s most important port, Shanghai, and Chiang Kai-shek’s capital, Nanking, fell in December of 1937.